 From time to time we may provide some of your data to your employer and their relevant subsidiaries (and potential purchasers of their businesses) and advisers for the purposes of enabling those entities to understand the liabilities and obligations of the employer regarding the Fund.
 Your employer would generally be a controller of the personal data shared with it in those circumstances.
 For example, where your employment is engaged in providing services subject to an outsourcing arrangement, the Administering Authority may provide information about your pension benefits to your employer and to potential bidders for that contract when it ends or is renewed.

+The pensions dashboard framework requires us to share personal data within the dashboards ecosystem.
+When a member searches for information about their pensions online via a pensions dashboard, we receive certain personal data for the purposes of identifying a match with the member's pension in the Fund.
+We then need to provide certain pensions information to the dashboards ecosystem so that it can be displayed via the relevant dashboard.

 Where requested or if we consider that it is reasonably required, we may also provide your data to government bodies and dispute resolution and law enforcement organisations, including those listed above, the Pensions Regulator, the Pensions Ombudsman and Her Majesty's Revenue and Customs (HMRC).
 They may then use the data to carry out their functions.

 The organisations referred to in the paragraphs above may use the personal data to perform their functions in relation to the Fund as well as for statistical and financial modelling (such as calculating expected average benefit costs and mortality rates) and planning, business administration and regulatory purposes.
 They may also pass the data to other third parties (for example, insurers may pass personal data to other insurance companies for the purpose of obtaining reinsurance), to the extent they consider the information is reasonably required for a legitimate purpose.